security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

 <div class='alert alert-info'>
 <p>If, when you try to start the <code>lab-security-onion</code> virtual machine within
-<code>virt-manager</code>, you get an error message saying <code>"Error starting the domain: Requested operation
+<code>virt-manager</code>, you get an error message saying:</p>
-is not valid: network 'vagrant-libvirt' is not active"</code>, then run the following command from a kali terminal as root, which will start the network as part of launching the vm.</p>
+<blockquote>"Error starting the domain: Requested operation is not valid: network 'vagrant-libvirt' is not active"</blockquote>
+<p>...then run the following command from a kali terminal as root, which will start the network as part of launching the vm.</p>
 <p><code>cd /root/vagrant-boxes/lab-security-onion && vagrant up</code></p>
 </div>